Mulero-ibrahim/Mulero-ibrahim/README.md

-👋 Hi, I’m @Mulero-Ibrahim, and my name is Ibrahim Mulero.
+👋 Hi, I’m @Mulero-Ibrahim or Ibrahim Mulero.
 I hold a Distinction in MSc Artificial Intelligence and Data Science and am currently seeking an entry-level position.

 👀 I’m interested in various aspects of data, especially analytics/insights, data engineering, or data science.